Skip to content

 Trackers: measurement on the axis

-But if you want to resimulate your system on the basis of the measured irradiance, you have to perform a first simulation, by registrating the shading losses in hourly values (CSV houly file).
-Then you add these values to your original hourly Globalmeas data (in EXCEL), and reimport these corrected data in PVsyst for the definitive simulation.
+To resimulate your system based on measured irradiance, first perform a simulation and record shading losses in detailed time-step values (CSV output file).
+Then add these values to your original Global_meas series and reimport the corrected data into PVsyst for the final simulation.

 Effect of the ageing